MinnPost/object-sync-for-salesforce/docs/extending-mapping-options.md

 ### Changing or disabling this feature

-This plugin also includes the [Select2](https://select2.org/) library without any additional configuration, and if you'd rather, you can use a developer hook to choose it instead.
+This plugin also includes the [Select2](https://select2.org/) library without requiring any additional files or configuration, and if you'd rather, you can use a developer hook to choose it instead.

 You can also choose not to use a library at all, and the plugin will revert to the browser's default `select` tag behavior.